 Code of Conducts are, for some reason, hated by a substantial portion of the tech community.
 For some people I think this comes down to the idea that they are silly and shouldn't be required.
 I entirely agree with the portion "they should not be required" and have made fun of them myself plenty when they started popping up at conferences a few years ago.
 Sadly, there is a reason we need warnings like "These peanuts may contain nuts" or "Hot coffee is hot".
 Some people are muppets, and don't know what being "not nice" is.
 Some people know, and don't care.

-Back in 2013 I did a three-day ride from Boston to New York, along with hundreds of amazing people.
-Everyone was in various levels of fitness and with various levels of interest in cycling, all who had come together with the aim of helping raise a shitload of money to help those living with HIV/Aids.
+For the third time, I will be doing a three-day ride from Boston to New York, along with hundreds of amazing people.
+Everyone was in various levels of fitness and with various levels of interest in cycling, but everyone had come together with the aim of helping raise a shitload of money to help those living with HIV/Aids.

 I'm tired of talking about the PHP-FIG. I don't want to, and I won't have anything to do with it.
 That said, as my timeline is full of old PHP friends shouting at each other, I'm wondering if I can mediate.
 I was involved in the PHP-FIG since 2012, and I have seen every conversation, been part of every decision, and know the reasoning for a lot of stuff, regardless of the result and my person preferences.
 Being so involved with this group for so long, I have a fair bit of context that other people are lacking.

 This is part two of a blog series, about why the PHP community is having a rough time talking about diversity related issues (like code of conducts), and struggling to handle toxic behaviors from members.